lenhoare/VBRust/gui_spec.md

     Dim count As Integer = 0
     Dim name As String = ""
     Dim enabled As Boolean = False
-End State
+    Dim points As Vec<Point>       ' a collection — may start empty End State
 ```

 State fields are the authoritative data for the window.
+A field may be a
+primitive, an enum, a `TextArea` (a multi-line editor), or a **`Vec<T>`
+collection** (fill it in an event and iterate it in the view — the basis for
+charts/plots). `Map` and fixed arrays are not yet supported as state fields.

 Controls should not normally be mutated directly.
 Instead, controls display and update state.